ralphkjones/CucumberSikuliSlides/README.md

 This is the simplest possible build script setup for using Sikuli Slides with Cucumber JVM in the step definitions.

-The project tests three data sets in a DataTable:
+The project tests three datasets in a DataTable:

 @googleSearch
 Feature: Google Searches

-  In order to learn the sikuli slides interface to cucumber JVM I want to Use Google to search for different subjects and give different results
+  In order to learn the sikuli slides interface to cucumber JVM, I want to use Google to search for different subjects and give different results

   Scenario Outline: Search for a few things at www.google.com
     Given I have opened google as my search engine